IvyerS/OpenWBT-lcl/README.md

 :page_with_curl:[Paper](https://www.arxiv.org/pdf/2505.10918) | :house:[Website](https://zzk273.github.io/R2S2/) | :film_projector:[Video](https://www.youtube.com/watch?v=EmWLJROMeB0)

 </div>
+> 🔄 This project now supports teleoperation simulation in Isaac Sim and is under active maintenance.
+🚧 Note that official Isaac Sim is still under active development, so interfaces and features may change frequently.

 # Introduction
 The technical implementation of this project is mainly supported by [R2S2](https://zzk273.github.io/R2S2/).
 This repository implements **whole body teleoperation** of the Unitree G1 and H1 humanoid robot using Apple Vision Pro.
 The system supports **both real robots and simulation environments**. **Only one tele-operator** is needed to control the robot to perform movements such as walking, squatting, bending, grasping, and lifting, thereby significantly expanding the robot's operational capabilities and enabling it to accomplish a wider range of tasks.